Measurements¶

 s3_est = pipe.apply(rp.Spectrum(s3_denoise_est, x))

-# backgorund estimate
+# background estimate

 bkg_est = s3_denoise_est - s3_est.spectral_data